khodosevichlab/Preterm_birth_2023_code_repo/Notebook3_E18.5_and_fulltermP2.md

 date: "2023-02-23"
 ---

-In this notebook we will perform UMAP embedding, DEG and GSEA analysis for fullterm samples E 18.5 and full-term P2.
+In this notebook UMAP embedding, DEG and GSEA analysis will be performed for full-term samples E18.5 and full-term P2.
 Moreover, this script includes code for all figures of full-term samples.
 For DEG and GSEA the package "cacoa" was used: https://github.com/kharchenkolab/cacoa/tree/main

 # Setup